bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 -  :strong:`dbname` there needs to be a named database for the connection.
 Default: *postgres*

+- :strong:`dbHost` useful, if socket is not in default location.
+Specify socket-directory with a leading / here

 -  :strong:`ignoreSubdirs` a list of comma separated directories below the *postgresDataDir*, that will not be backed up.
 Default: *pg_wal,pg_log,pg_xlog*

 -  :strong:`switchWal` If set to *true* (default), the plugin will let Postgres write a new wal file, if the current Log Sequence Number (LSN) is greater than the LSN from the previous job to make sure changes will go into the backup.